Mnelisi90/Alx_DjangoLearnLab/README.md

+# LibraryProject
-This is a Django project setup for learning purposes
+This is a Django project setup for learning purposes.